ryba3310/Pinged/README.md

 - ✅ Check IPPROTO_ICMP protocol and SOCK_DGRAM type with sysctl 'net.ipv4.ping_group_range allowed' for rootless application

-- ⚠️ Add base64 encoding in client mode
+- ✅ Add base64 encoding in client mode

 - ⚠️  Set listener socket to SOCK_DGRAM type for rootless listening on target host

-- ⚠️  Add verbose mode with -v flag for debugging
+- ✅  Add verbose mode with -v flag for debugging

+- ✅  Split source code into declarations in helpers.h and definitions in helpers.c

+- ⚠️ Tidy up verbose messeges and overall source code

+- ⚠️ Patch bug where received payload isin't printed to stdout withoud '\n' in formatting